pjincz/nginx-cgi/README.md

 scripts with other user and group.
 It uses a special `suexec` binary to archive this.

-But nowadays, `sudo` is really popular, and it almost pre-installed in other Linux distributions.
+But nowadays, `sudo` is much popular, and it almost pre-installed in all Linux distributions.
 I think it's a better replacement of `suexec`.

 Let's see how to do this: